benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-suburban.md

       level2: There are no known policy-level conflicts related to UAM initiatives.
       level3: There are policies in place which support advancing UAM initiatives.
       guidebooksection:
-        - Business Case
-        - Planning
+        - Ch.
+6.3 Applicable Policies & Standards
     - question: Do you have political support for UAM development?
       level1: No political support at this time.
       level2: There have not been discussions regarding UAM initiatives, but there is an environment conducive to innovation.
       level3: Have political support to move forward with UAM initiatives.
       guidebooksection:
-        - Business Case
-        - Planning
+        - Ch.
+3.4 Multimodal Integration
     - question: Have current leases been evaluated and updated plans created in anticipation of collaboration with new UAM tenants at the airport?
       level1: No considerations to lease agreements for UAM or existing leases require